ParthK7/asteroids_clone/README.md

 ## 🧠 OOP Design Overview

-- **Inheritance**: All game entities like asteroids and the player inherit from a common `Circle` base class for shared behavior.
+- **Inheritance**: All game entities like asteroids and the player inherit from a common `CircleShape` base class for shared behavior.
 - **Encapsulation**: Each game object manages its own state and behavior.
 - **Modularity**: Easily extendable and maintainable due to well-separated concerns and class-based architecture.

 ## 🎮 Controls

-- **Arrow keys / WASD**: Move and rotate the spaceship
+- **WASD**: Move and rotate the spaceship
 - **Spacebar**: Shoot
 - **ESC**: Exit game